Sometimes Elixir can be quite a pain. Often it’s because the libraries don’t yet

 Streams are easy to use, you just stick them between a generator (like

-) and some call to an Enum
+File.stream!) and some call to an Enum function.

-Most, if not all, of the time the functions in Stream
+Most, if not all, of the time the functions in Stream are all you need to work

 with streams.
 But it’s good to know how they work under the hood.
 Well, it’s a